i-transfer/initai-js/README.md

 * `content`: _required_ – A string (if `contentType` is `text`) or object representing the message content to send
 * `contentType`: _required_ - A string representing a valid message type: `text`, `image`, or `postback-action`
   * See [the docs](https://docs.init.ai/docs/sending-responses#section-sending-text-with-suggested-quick-replies) for more information on using "quick replies" and postback actions.
+* `conversationId`: - A string representing the Init.ai database id or the custom `remote_conversation_id` from an external system such as a CRM.
+By default, this value will fall back to `current`.
 * `senderRole`: Default `end-user` – A string representing the message sender: `agent`, `app`, `end-user`

 ##### Handling responses